 -

-- This text will appear at the top of the collection page; it’s typically used to provide context for the collection, inform end-users of relevant information, or instruct users on how to explore the collection.
-For more information on the functionality of this WYSIWYG editor, please see the related user guide article
+- This text will appear at the top of the collection page and is typically used to provide context for the collection, inform end-users of relevant information, or instruct users on how to explore the collection

 - Review the Publishing Workflow settings and make any necessary changes